jstetich/CBEP_OA/Graphics/Revised_Graphics_Diurnal.md

 3. Finally, we need to convert to local time.
 Here, we can just change the ‘tzone’ attribute.
-(We use the structure() function for its convenience is a tidyverse pipeline.)
+(We use the structure() function for its convenience in a tidyverse pipeline.)

 ## Read the Data